chuckleplant/blog/_posts/2017-04-30-light-shafts.md

 # Volumetric light scattering equations

-Light, as the electromagnetic radiation it is, interacts with matter mainly in two ways:
+Light, as the electromagnetic radiation it is, interacts with matter mainly in two ways[^4]:

 * Absorption (The photons disappear)
 * Scattering (The photons change their direction)